Most Scenic Bike Paths in Lake Tahoe

 By: Alex Silgalis

 In a region surrounded by gorgeous alpine lakes, one-of-a-kind geological features, towering peaks, and lush forests, nowhere else can compare to Lake Tahoe’s beauty.
 To truly experience it up close and personal, we suggest stepping out of the car and hopping onto a bike.
-While there are miles of world-class singletrack to enjoy along with road cycling tours for those with a family, here’s three of the most scenic bike paths in Lake Tahoe everyone can enjoy.
+While there are miles of world-class singletrack to enjoy along with road cycling tours for those with a family, here’s three of the most scenic bike paths everyone can enjoy when biking Lake Tahoe.

 Love the beach?
 Then look no further than the Pope-Baldwin bike path.
 It starts approximately one mile north of Highway 89 & Lake Tahoe Boulevard intersection, known as the “Y.” Meandering through old growth forests, the Tallac Historic site, aspen meadows, and Camp Richardson, there’s a lot to see.
 Along the full length of this easy 3.6-mile path, be sure to save some time and stop at the famed ice cream parlor at Camp Rich.